vpec/helloworld-pipeline/README.md

 **NOTE:** As it is mentioned in the Jenkinsfile, every pipeline workload should be executed from within an isolated node, as it is considered a best practice.
 In this case, as the Free Tier EC2 instance resources were so limited, I didn't follow this practice.
 Also, in a real environment it would be advisable to deploy the Jenkins server following a master-worker architecture, and execute these heavy pipeline workloads inside the worker nodes.

-###### CD using AWS Lambda:
+#### CD using AWS Lambda:

-The role of the lambda function here is to trigger Kubernetes cluster update.
+The role of the lambda function here is to trigger a Kubernetes cluster update.
 The initial idea was to deploy the Kubernetes cluster into Amazon EKS (Elastic Kubernetes Service), but because of the limitations related to cpu instances in new AWS accounts I couldn't test it.
-Deploying to EKS would get greater integration between the lambda function, Jenkins server and the cluster.
+Deploying to EKS would get easier integration between the lambda function, the Jenkins server and the cluster.
 At this moment, this trigger is not implemented.
 The function contains simply a hello world handler in NodeJS.

 ![Lambda function execution!](images/lambda_call.png)

 The idea would be to connect to the cluster and execute `kubectl set image deploy helloworld-rest-app helloworld-rest-app=vpec1/helloworld-rest-app:latest`, so the new image would be forced to rollout into the cluster.
 After that, you can check the new image is deployed properly checking the rollout status and rollout history on your Kubernetes cluster.

-After that, you could run some automated tests in the production environment to double-check the deployment went well.
+Finally, you could run some automated tests in the production environment to double-check that the deployment went well.
 In the *test* folder there is a simple endpoint test (*endpoint-test.sh*) written in Bash (definitely not the best testing framework :P)

 ## Kubernetes deployment

-So far we have created helloworld REST application and Jenkins pipeline to provide CI/CD, now it's the moment at how the application is actually deployed.
+So far we have created a helloworld REST application and a Jenkins pipeline to provide CI/CD, now it's the moment to take a look at how the application is actually deployed.
 As I said before, the original idea of this project was to use Amazon EKS.
 As it hasn't been possible, I created a local Kubernetes cluster using [minikube](https://minikube.sigs.k8s.io/docs/) to test my solution.

-First of all, initialize Kubernetes cluster with minikube (in this example VirtualBox is being used as driver).
+First of all, initialize Kubernetes cluster with minikube (in this example I used VirtualBox as driver).
 ```
 $ minikube start
 ```